Foresight VCT’s most recent share offer, which opened in July 2021, closed on 30 April 2022 having raised £24.3 million.

 Today, the VCT aims to provide a portfolio balanced between high-growth opportunities and cash-generative, legacy investments.
 For new investments, the VCT targets companies with significant growth potential in non-cyclical markets, particularly those with experienced and successful management teams.

 Foresight will often source companies using its regional deal network.
 By concentrating on companies outside London, Foresight believes it can secure quality companies at competitive valuations.
 This strategy generates close to 1,700 opportunities a year across all of Foresight’s funds.

 Where possible, Foresight prefers to structure its investments as a combination of ordinary shares, loans notes and preferred shares, which can help support the dividend and can put Foresight ahead of other investors if things don’t work out as planned – although this is not guaranteed.

 Once a company has received investment, Foresight will look to build value through the professionalisation of the business, appointing board members, and assisting with possible exit.
 Foresight believes the latter is often overlooked as an experienced team can potentially enhance a company’s exit prospects if the business is positioned correctly.

 Exit track record

 Since 2015, Foresight VCT has completed 12 exits, delivering a gain of £9.25 million, although past performance is not a guide to the future.
-Following the rule changes to VCTs in 2015, Foresight VCT now focuses on newer growth capital investments.
-These investments are managed by the Foresight private equity team, who have enjoyed some success.
+Following the rule changes to VCTs in 2015, Foresight VCT now focuses on newer growth capital investments, which are managed by the Foresight private equity team.

 An example of a recent exit is Thermotech.